yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter2-scaling-with-yugabytedb.md

 **Prerequisites**

-You need to complete [chapter 1](../chapter1-debuting-with-postgres) of the tutorial before proceeding to this one.
+You need to complete [Chapter 1](../chapter1-debuting-with-postgres) of the tutorial before proceeding to this one.

 ## Start YugabyteDB